sanjeevsingh74/Brainwave_Matrix_Intern/README.md

-# Task -01 - Global Superstore Sales Analysis
+# Global Superstore Sales Analysis Project

 This project presents a comprehensive Sales Dashboard developed using Microsoft Excel for Brainwave Matrix Solutions.
 The dashboard aims to provide a clear, data-driven view of the company’s sales performance, enabling better decision-making for stakeholders.